dart-lang/build/builder_pkgs/mockito/README.md

 You can also write a simple fake class that implements a real class, by extending [Fake].
-Fake allows your subclass to satisfy the implementation of your real class, without overriding each method with a fake; the Fake class implements the default behavior of throwing [UnimplementedError] (which you can override in your fake class):
+Fake allows your subclass to satisfy the implementation of your real class, without overriding the methods that aren't used in your test;
+the Fake class implements the default behavior of throwing [UnimplementedError] (which you can override in your fake class):

 ```dart
 // Fake class